<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=792695931297257&amp;ev=PageView&amp;noscript=1">

 Sign 3: Rising debt levels

 A third sign of potential cash flow issues is a significant increase in debt levels.
 This can be in the form of outstanding loans, lines of credit, or high credit card balances.
 Late payment of invoices and bad debt can cause a company to fall into debt because they do not have enough cash reserves to cover their expenses.
+Rapid business growth can also lead to rising debt as businesses struggle to meet demand, taking on extra employees and other resources to get the job done.

 High levels of debt can strain a business's financial resources and make it challenging to meet ongoing expenses.
 If left unchecked, it can lead to further borrowing and create a cycle of debt that can be challenging to break.